Lightstreamer/Lightstreamer-example-ReusableMetadata-adapter-java/README.md

 ## LiteralBasedProvider Metadata Adapter

 The LiteralBasedProvider extends the MetadataProviderAdapter abstract class (which in turn implements the MetadataProvider interface).
 It is used in many Lightstreamer examples and demos, in combination with different Data Adapters and Clients.
-It is also useful when developing proof of concepts and prototypes where the main focus is on the Data Adapter.
+It is also useful when developing proof of concepts and prototypes, where the main focus is on the Data Adapter.

 ## FileBasedProvider Metadata Adapter